-This policy will be reviewed as guidance from the local authority and/or DfE is updated and, as a minimum, annually by Rachael Taylor (Assistant Principal) and ratified by the Local Governing Board.
+This policy will be reviewed as guidance from the local authority and/or DfE is updated, and as a minimum on an annual basis by Rachael Taylor, Designated Senior Leader for Attendance.
+At every review, the policy will be approved by the full governing board.

-14. Links with Other Policies
+10. Links with other policies